-WebToffee Product Feed plugin allows you to integrate your WooCommerce store with Facebook in few steps.
-Using this plugin you can map your WooCommerce store’s products and synchronise it with Facebook very easily.
+WebToffee Product Feed plugin allows you to integrate your WooCommerce store with Facebook by syncing its products.
+Using the plugin you can create your own Facebook shop and start selling from there.

 Let’s walk through the steps on how WooCommerce products can be synchronized with the Facebook business catalog.

 You can refer to the article How to Install a Free Plugin to learn about the installation process of the plugin.

 From the WordPress dashboard, go to WooCommerce > Facebook Catalog menu.
 You will be taken to the Manage Connection window.

 Create a Facebook business account (if you don’t have one already) and login to it as a pre-requisite to start syncing your WooCommerce products with Facebook.